One of the most devastating Awful Truths a character can recieve.

-- In The Lion King, right after killing Mufasa, Scar tells Simba that he's responsible for Mufasa's "accidental" death.
+- In The Lion King (1994), right after killing Mufasa, Scar tells Simba that he's responsible for Mufasa's "accidental" death.
 Much later, rescinding his lie was one of his last mistakes.

-- They did it again in The Lion King 2: Simba's Pride.
+- The Lion King II: Simba's Pride.
 After watching Nuka try to climb an unstable log dam after Simba and subsequently fall to his death, Zira turns on Kovu, claws him across the eye, and snarls, "Nuka is dead because of you. [...]
 You've killed your own brother!"

-- This happens in Frozen when Hans tells Elsa she killed her sister with the intent of getting her to cross the Despair Event Horizon so that he can finish her off.
-He's lying in that Anna's not dead yet that that point, but she does freeze to solid ice a few moments later as a result of the freezing curse Elsa (accidentally) put on Anna, but is saved by the act of love she performs to save her sister.
+- This happens in Frozen (2013) when Hans tells Elsa she killed her sister with the intent of getting her to cross the Despair Event Horizon so that he can finish her off.
+Anna's not dead yet at that point (Hans only thinks she is), but she does freeze to solid ice a few moments later as a result of the freezing curse Elsa (accidentally) put on her.
+She is then saved by the act of love she performs to save her sister.

 - Not directly said, per se, but it seems in 28 Weeks Later that the kids realized that they were a tiny bit responsible for the events that tossed the big pile of fecal matter into the air circulation device, leading to the death of just about everybody but them.